crazy-max/diun/doc/configuration.md

     * `method`: HTTP method (default: `GET`). **required**
     * `headers`: Map of additional headers to be sent.
     * `timeout`: Timeout specifies a time limit for the request to be made. (default: `10`).

+### Direct SMTP
+If the `host` field is empty or missing, direct SMTP is being used.
+That means, the email is directly sent to the receiver's email server.
+This should only be used for testing, and comes with some challenges, so in most cases you probably want to use your own SMTP server for better reliability.

+For most email providers, you need a valid `HELO` hostname, which can be set using the `HELO` environment variable (or `HOSTNAME`, if `HELO` is not set).
+This hostname has to point to the static IP address of the server Diun is running on, and the IP address should have its PTR record set to this hostname.
+This makes direct SMTP unsuitable for development machines or in a homelab environment.

+More information on this topic is available at https://www.linuxmagic.com/best_practices/valid_helo_domain.html.

 ## regopts